Bayes space

 Bayes space is a function space defined as an equivalence class of measures with the same null-sets.
 Two measures are defined to be equivalent if they are proportional.
 The basic ideas of Bayes spaces have their roots in Compositional Data Analysis and the Aitchison geometry.
-Applications are mainly in statistics, specifically functional data analysis of density functions, aka density data analysis.
+Theoretical applications are mainly in statistics, specifically functional data analysis of density functions, aka density data analysis.
+Practical applications are in geochemistry, COVID-19 modelling, sediment analysis and developmental research.
+Alternative approaches to density analysis are based on the Wasserstein metric, often termed Wasserstein regression, have also been applied to medicine.

 The basic structure of the Bayes space is that of a vector space, with addition and multiplication being defined by perturbation and powering.
 The space is formed over a $\sigma$-finite reference/base measure, denoted $\lambda$ or $P$ depending on whether it is infinite or finite.
 Densities are considered as Radon-Nikodym derivatives of the measures with same null-sets as the base measure, and are equivalent if they are proportional.
 In case of finite base measures, Hilbert space structure can be achieved by defining a centered log-ratio transformation on the measures, mapping them to a subset of $L^2(P)$ consisting of functions integrating to 0.